In this article

 In addition to vendors, you may be able to establish credit with suppliers, retailers, and service providers, any of whom might extend you credit and report to the business credit reporting agencies.

-In addition to offering a best-in-class charge card and reporting payments to business credit agencies, Ramp offers tools that allow you to take control of your business finances and build business credit.
+In addition to offering a best-in-class corporate business credit card and reporting payments to business credit agencies including D&B, Ramp offers tools that allow you to take control of your business finances and build business credit.

-Ramp’s spend management tools give you insight into your company’s spending and suggest ways that you can cut costs to make your company more efficient.
+Ramp’s spend management platform gives you insight into your company’s spending and suggest ways that you can cut costs to make your company more efficient.
 That makes Ramp different from other credit companies, which encourage more spending to earn points.

 Try Ramp for free